A true story of synchronicity, alchemy, past lives, mysticism, wizards & witches, spirits, love & loss.

 I looked down at the crow headdress and thought back to the day I wore a crow on my head.
 It wasn’t like the one Johnny Depp wore in the Lone Ranger movie, instead my crow was perched on an antique beaver skin top hat so it could examine the crowd that gathered before me on that special day on Monhegan Island in Maine.

 “There is no quick way to tell you the story,” I said, placing the headdress between us on the table.
-“Just know I’m skipping over many things because this part of the journey took over ten years.”
+“Just know I’m skipping over many things because this part of the journey took many, many years.”
 She walked back from the kitchen handing me a cup of tea in an owl mug.
 I really didn’t want to tell anyone what happened to me.
 Once you put a story like this out into the world, there is no way to take it back.
 No one is going to look at you the same way again.
 Your old life is gone.
 I was afraid I might find people camping out on my lawn thinking I was some sort of psychic or my family and friends would think I had gone plain mad if they hadn’t already.
 There is no doubt I was afraid of the consequences.
 During my talks with Standing Owl about my experiences, it became obvious to both of us that I would have to find a way to share this story–but that was the core of the problem.
 How to tell a story about learning an unwritten language that words fail to express, a language the alchemists refer to as The Language of the Birds?
 I took a sip of tea from the owl mug and began.

 You can read the rest of Part I of A Secret Gathering for free for limited time!